-Aspect RAG Comments - via Contract Re-application to the register is a further risk and the outcome of the last application is pending Office for Students • HE student number return is again on a lagged model Estimate at least around £30K reduction in income.
+Aspect RAG Comments student cohort has been eroded leading to a lower level of income in 2023/24 until capacity is rebuilt.
+Office for Students • HE student number return is again on a lagged model Estimate at least around £30K reduction in income.
 OfS are also looking to realise efficiencies and may be reducing the teaching resource further.
-Student Loans Risk of bad debt is a significant threat to income profile.
+Student Loans • Risk of bad debt is a significant threat to income profile.
 The loan book is set at an absolute figure and can only be extended following the November review which can make planning difficult for January starts.
-Local flexibilities with the WMCA and NSF may impact positively.
-Recalibration required with free first level 3 course in certain subjects.
+Local flexibilities with the WMCA and FCFJ may impact positively.
 Tuition Fees The risk of bad debt affects this income stream given the College's approach to offering instalments.
 There is opportunity to develop economic work in the evenings and increase the scope of 19+ curriculum.
-Some of this may be best placed via HCE Ltd Deferred Capital Grants • All grants are in place and profiled to match level of depreciation.
-Economic Income • Budgets are set at a prudent level based on planned activities.
-Grant Income • The College must maximise opportunities to access grant funding.
-Investment Income Rates remain low but budgets are set accordingly.
-Pay Basic Pay • Establishment is well controlled with any pay award/dividend considered by the Corporation based on affordability.
-Establishment management processes are now becoming embedded.
+Some of this may be best placed via HCE Ltd. There is political pressure to reinstate some type of Individual Learning Account to promote lifelong learning.
+If introduced this would impact on this source of income.
+Deferred Capital Grants All grants are in place and profiled to match level of depreciation.
+Economic Income Budgets are set at a prudent level based on planned activities.
+Grant Income The College must maximise opportunities to access grant funding.
+Investment Income • Rates remain low but budgets are set accordingly.
+Pay Basic Pay Establishment is well controlled with any pay award/dividend considered by the Corporation based on affordability.
+Establishment management processes are embedded.
 Sessional pay is a risk which can be increased by operating a devolved model.
-Should the College again have a growth budget model then the cost of direct teaching staff may exceed budget Pensions - TPA • Significant increases from April 2019 resulted in £0.5m additional costs per annum.
-There is a guarantee that this will be funded in full until July 2023 - LGPS • Levels of pension contributions increased to 18.9% following triennial valuation but will be fixed for three years form 1 April 2020.
-The fund had performed well pre pandemic but Brexit and Covid have potentially had devastating impact on levels of deficit.
+Should the College again have a growth budget model then the cost of direct teaching staff may exceed budget.
+The greatest risk in the register is recruitment and retention of staff.
+As higher salaries may have to be offered.
+Moreover, the increase in the National Minimum wage and recalibration of the pay scale to preserve differentials is driving up the pay bill.
+Pensions - TPA • Significant increases from April 2019 resulted in £0.5m additional costs per annum.
+There is a guarantee that this will be funded in full until July 2024. - LGPS Levels of pension contributions increased to 18.9% to 21.5% in April 2023 following triennial valuation but will be fixed for three years.
 Although a non-cash element FRS102 places pressure on reserves.
 Steps are being taken to mitigate this through a proactive approach to the setting of the discount rate with the actuary.